manwar/perlweeklychallenge-club/challenge-278/atschneid/README.md

 This is a function that takes a String and a Char and returns a String, no tricky polymorphous lists to typify.

-Inside the function we make a recursive let (a loop really) the builds a list of prefix chars from the input chars until it finds a char that matches the input character.
-Then it sorts the prefix list (we built it backwards for easiness again, and here it doesn't matter because we end up sorting it) and appends it to the remaining string characters.
+Inside the function we make a recursive let (a loop really) that builds a list of prefix chars from the input chars until it finds a char that matches the input character.
+Then it sorts the prefix list (we build it backwards for easiness again, and here it doesn't matter because we end up sorting it) and appends it to the remaining string characters.
 If we run out of string characters without seeing the match char, then we just return the input string.

 ## Conclusion

+Good challenges again.
+See you next week!